Royal Households of the United Kingdom: Present arrangements

-The Household is for the time being configured as follows (according to the arrangements inherited from Elizabeth II):
+As of 2022, the household is configured largely according to the arrangements inherited from Elizabeth II.
+The role of Official Harpist to the Prince of Wales continues as King's Harpist, and is currently held by Mared Pugh Evans.

 Great Officers

 The Great Officers of the Household are, in order of seniority, the Lord Steward, the Lord Chamberlain and the Master of the Horse.
-Only the Lord Chamberlain fulfils an executive function; while the other two continue to have a ceremonial role, and are to be seen particularly on State occasions.
+Only the Lord Chamberlain fulfils an executive function, while the other two continue to have a ceremonial role, and are seen particularly on State occasions.

 Lord Chamberlain

-As currently arranged, the Royal Household is coordinated by the part-time Lord Chamberlain (Andrew Parker, Lord Parker of Minsmere GCVO KCB), and organised into functionally separate units.
+The Royal Household is coordinated by the part-time Lord Chamberlain (The Lord Benyon).